 According to the Society of Automotive Engineers (SAE), there are five levels of driving automation (LoDAs), ranging from LoDA 1 to LoDA 5.

-Again, click the extra button below to peek at how the engineers define these levels — only applicable if you have already read the technical terms above.
+Again, open the box below to peek at how the engineers define these levels — only applicable if you have already read the technical terms above.